ephsmith/python-book/docs/guides/using-git-with-pycharm.md

 ### Using git in PyCharm
 - refer to [PyCharm's Documentation](https://www.jetbrains.com/help/pycharm/set-up-a-git-repository.html#clone-repo)
 - Note that you may need to restart PyCharm to get it to recognize your new `git` installation.

+!!! note
+    Private repositories require that you authenticate in order to clone a repository.

+### Authentication For GitHub Repos
+Private GitHub repositories require that you authenticate with GitHub prior to cloning or pushing on a repository.

+JetBrains has put together a [guide on GitHub](https://www.jetbrains. com/help/pycharm/github.html#register-existing-account). **Choose the "Log in via GitHub" option.**